segment-boneyard/partnerapp/Readme.md

 # Segment Partner App

-A Node.js app that demonstrates how to build a Segment Application.
+A Node.js app that demonstrates how to build a Segment App.

 ### Create Segment Account and PAT